asontha/llm_support_workshop/README.md

     console.log("Index loaded!");
 }
 ```

+Normally, we would preprocess and load our index offline using a datapipeline along with a hosted vector database.

 And then define the `loadIndex` method along with it's helper methods like so.
 This will set up our index with the faq's provided in the `data` folder.
 ```js